zostay/RakuWAPI/README.md

     &app.wrap(&mw);

-As with servers, middleware MUST support the standard application response forms.
-As supporting all these standard forms would be onerous to most middleware developers, the P6SGI standard ships with a small compilation unit that may be used to assist in this support.
+**Note:** For those familiar with PSGI and Plack should take careful notice that Perl 6 `wrap` has the invocant and argument swapped from the way Plack::Middlware operates.
+In P6SGI, the `wrap` method is always called on the *app* not the *middleware*.

 ### 2.1.0 Middleware Application

 The way middleware is applied to an application varies.
 There are two basic mechanisms that may be used: the `wrap` method and the closure method.
+This is Perl, so there are likely other methods that are possible (since this is Perl 6, some might not be fully implemented yet).

 #### 2.1.0.0 Wrap Method